<dependency>

 Resolves a number from an internal counter.

-are respectively set to zero and
+Unless provided, start and overflowing are respectively set to zero and

-by default.
+true by default.

-is enabled, which is set to `false by default, the resolved
+When stringified is enabled, which is set to `false by default, the resolved

 number will be converted to a string.